uclaacm/hoth9-workshops/intro-to-git/README.md

 ## Branching
 ### Introducing branching

-Let's go back to that video game analogy—it's been working so far, so if it ain't broke, don't fix it.
+Let's go back to that video game analogy—it's been working so far, and if it ain't broke, don't fix it.

 We're playing a multiplayer game right now, and you want to speedrun this game.
 You want to get as much done in as short an amount of time possible.
 How do you do this?